 \subsection{The dressed state master equation}

-In what follows, we will make the assumption that both dipole moments are equal, $|\vec d_1|=|\vec d_2|\equiv |\vec d|$ , and orthogonal to line connecting the atoms.
-This is not an unnatural choice, as one can consider the case of equal atomic species subject to a constant electric field aligning the dipoles.
-Under the rotating-wave approximation, we only keep terms with the same energy difference where $\omega=\omega'$ in in Eq. \eqref{eq:LindbladInt}.
-Then, transforming back to the Schrödinger picture, and collecting single operators connecting dressed states in the form , $\ketbra{j}{j'}$ with the aid of \eqref{eq:ladders}, one is led to the dressed state master equation in Lindblad form
+In what follows, we will assume that both dipole moments are equal, $|\vec d_1|=|\vec d_2|\equiv |\vec d|$, and are orthogonal to the line connecting the atoms.
+This is a reasonable physical assumption, as one could consider two identical atomic species subjected to a constant electric field that aligns their dipoles.
+Under the rotating-wave approximation (RWA), we only keep terms with the same energy difference where $\omega=\omega'$ in Eq. \eqref{eq:LindbladInt}.
+Then, transforming back to the Schrödinger picture and expressing the jump operators connecting the dressed states in the form $\ketbra{j}{j'}$ using Eq. \eqref{eq:ladders}, one is led to the dressed-state master equation in Lindblad form

 with $n_i=n(\Omega_i)$ and with the introduction of the dissipators in the dressed-state basis

 Furthermore, the decay rates between pairs of dressed states is given by